Secure File Handling

 By Davy Rogers

-• Path traversal - filename ../../etc/passwd writes elsewhere
+• Path traversal.
+A filename like ../../etc/passwd that writes somewhere it shouldn't.

 import magic